Bookmarker

 Can I save images from websites that block right-click?

-What image formats does Canvas support?
+What image formats does Bookmarker support?

 Can I search my saved images by color or visual style?